-Since body temperature quickly drops when in cold water, exposure suits such as wetsuit vs drysuit allow you to maintain your body heat for longer so that you are warmer whilst underwater.
+Since body temperatures quickly drop when in cold water, exposure suits such as wetsuit vs drysuit allow you to maintain your body heat for longer so that you are warmer whilst underwater.

-Which can be essential to your survival if in any case – but specifically talking about kayaking – could save your life.
+Which can be essential to your survival in any case – but specifically when talking about kayaking – it could your life.

-Ultimately, Giving you that much-needed time to make an essential decision that could play part in saving your life.
+Ulatamtily, giving you that much-needed time to make an essential decision that could play a part in saving your own life.

-Without it, we risk placing ourselves in a situation where we rapidly lose to much body heat – that’s why personally I recommend always wearing one no matter if its a little warm outside.
+Without it, we risk placing ourselves in a situation where we rapidly lose too much body heat – that’s why personal I recommend always wearing one no matter if it’s a little warm outside.

 What is a wetsuit?

-A wetsuit operates on the principle that your body heat is the best heat source which you can come up with, the thermal protection works as follows;
+A wet suit operates on the principle that your body heat is the best source of heating which you can come up with, the thermal protection was as follow:

-Made with closed-cell foam materials, which is filled with very tiny – impossible to see gas bubbles trapped within the weaves of the suit.
+Made with closed-cell foam materials, which is filled with very tiny – impossible to see gas bubbles trapped within the weaves on the suit.

-Only you enter the water the material which has been constructed allows for a thin layer of water through your suit – this may seem silly, especially if the water is freezing but let me explain why…
+Only when you enter the water the material which has been constructed allows for a think layer of water through your suit – this may seem silly, especially if the water is freezing but let me explain why.

 What is a drysuit?

-As the name indicates, if you were to compare it to a wetsuit, a drysuit does the opposite job – it keeps you dry. it does this by ensuring the water gets into your suit due to the materials which they are made with, typically from foam neoprene, vulcanised rubber or heavy-duty nylon.
+As the name suggests, if you were to compare it to a wetsuit, a drysuit does the opposite job – it keeps your dry, it does this by ensuring the water never gets into your suit due to the materials which they are made with.

-It uses a combination of wrist seals, neck seals, and waterproof zippers to keep you completely, ensuring that any entry point is completely tight so that water – whether that’s due to being submerged or from rain and your paddle shaft – do not get into your suit.
+It uses a combination of wrist seals, neck seals, and waterproof zippers to keep you completely dry, ensuring that any entry point is fully tight so that the water – whether that’s from being submerged or from the rain and your paddle shaft – do not get into your suit.

-Dry suits are typically fit more loosely in comparison to its wet suit counterpart.
-This is because all of its function is in the material sued and the clever zippers they have been made with; unlike a wetsuit where it needs to be tightly fit to function properly.
+Drysuits are typically fit more loosely in comparison to its wet suit counterpart.
+This is because all of its function is in the material sued and the clever zipper they have been made with; unlike a wetsuit where it needs to be tightly fit to function properly.

 You are able to wear clothes underneath which is perfect if you’re wanting to add some extra warmth to your body whilst out on your personal boat.